dimeritium-foil/rhymepy/README.md

 * [colored](https://pypi.org/project/colored/) (temporary)

 **TODO:**
-* Rewrite the part that matches lines to skip over empty lines.
 * Option to match each stanza.
 * Make a config file for defaults and color palette.
 * Make an install script.